1899 Chicago Maroons football team: Schedule

-Season summary
+Game summaries

 Games 1-4: Practice games against high schools

 Chicago opened its 1899 season with four practice matches against high school teams, all played at Chicago's Marshall Field.
 The Maroons won all four games by a combined score of 98 to 0.

 Game 5: Knox

 On September 23, 1899, Chicago opened its intercollegiate football season with a 40–0 victory over the team from Knox College.
 The game began at 3:45 p.m. and was played at Marshall Field in halves of 25 and 20 minutes.
 Henry scored three touchdowns, and Slaker, Hamill, Wellington, and Feil scored one touchdown each.
 Kennedy kicked five goals from touchdown.
 Hamill's touchdown was scored on a run of 102 yards, the longest run in Marshall Field history to that point.
 Chicago's lineup against Knox was Rich (left end), Wellington and Sheldon (left tackle), Feil (left guard), C. Webb (center), Cooke (right guard), J. Webb (right tackle), Cassels (right end), Kennedy (quarterback), Hamill and Horton (left halfback), Henry (right halfback), and Slaker (fullback).